 - Shave if you have darker hair, or wax / epiliate for lighter hair.
 You can shave, wax or epilate when treating the face.
 Make sure your skin is clean and dry.

 - Set yourself up.
 You’ll need to be near a power socket.
 Try using an extension cable so you can choose the most comfortable area, like your bed or close by to a mirror.
 Make sure you are in a well-lit room and the flashes won’t seem too bright.

 - Set up the system and turn it on.
-When the red light turns green select your Elōs intensity level, press the activation button on the back of the applicator so it turns blue and the fan starts.
+When the orange light turns green select your Elōs intensity level, press the activation button on the back of the applicator so it turns blue and the fan starts.
 It won’t flash until its on your skin.

 - Place the applicator with the contact bars squarely on your skin and bright light pulses will flash.

 - Glide the applicator over your skin until you have covered the area, it will continue to flash with complete skin contact (no need to keep the button pressed).

 - Then start again and retreat the same area.
 Repeat this 2 to 3 times in total.